naoufal/react-native-touch-id/README.md

 Error handling is also different between the platforms, with iOS currently providing much more descriptive error codes.

-On android you will need to Android
+On android you will need to add
 ```xml
 <uses-permission  android:name="android.permission.USE_FINGERPRINT" />
 ```